Natural language generation: Example

-The Pollen Forecast for Scotland system is a simple example of a simple NLG system that could essentially be a template.
+The Pollen Forecast for Scotland system is a simple example of a simple NLG system that could essentially be based on a template.
 This system takes as input six numbers, which give predicted pollen levels in different parts of Scotland.
 From these numbers, the system generates a short textual summary of pollen levels as its output.

 For example, using the historical data for July 1, 2005, the software produces:

 Grass pollen levels for Friday have increased from the moderate to high levels of yesterday with values of around 6 to 7 across most parts of the country.
 However, in Northern areas, pollen levels will be moderate with values of 4.

 In contrast, the actual forecast (written by a human meteorologist) from this data was:

 Pollen counts are expected to remain high at level 6 over most of Scotland, and even level 7 in the south east.
 The only relief is in the Northern Isles and far northeast of mainland Scotland with medium levels of pollen count.

 Comparing these two illustrates some of the choices that NLG systems must make; these are further discussed below.

 Stages

 The process to generate text can be as simple as keeping a list of canned text that is copied and pasted, possibly linked with some glue text.
-The results may be satisfactory in simple domains such as horoscope machines or generators of personalised business letters.
+The results may be satisfactory in simple domains such as horoscope machines or generators of personalized business letters.
 However, a sophisticated NLG system needs to include stages of planning and merging of information to enable the generation of text that looks natural and does not become repetitive.
 The typical stages of natural-language generation, as proposed by Dale and Reiter, are: